Hrissimir/scrape_jobs/README.rst

 - Ensure your machine has available chromedriver in path
 - Prepare upload spreadsheet (detailed instructions bellow)
 - Open cmd / terminal
-- Install / Update from pip with `pip install -U scrape_jobs`
+- Install / Update from pip with `pip install --force -U scrape_jobs`
-- Call `scrape-jobs-init-config` to init sample .ini file in the current dir
+- Call `scrape-jobs-init-config` to get sample 'scrape-jobs.ini' file in the current dir
 - Edit the config file and save
-- Call `scrape-jobs SITE scrape-jobs.ini` and let it roll
+- Call `scrape-jobs -s TARGET_SITE -c scrape-jobs.ini` and let it roll
 - Check your spreadsheet after execution completes